ajadchhatkuli/ajadchhatkuli.github.io/_posts/2024-08-16-vf-nerf-learning-neural-vector-fields-for-indoor-scene-reconstruction.markdown

 pdf: https://arxiv.org/pdf/2408.08766.pdf
 ---

-Implicit surfaces via neural radiance fields (NeRF) have shown surprising accuracy in surface reconstruction.

-Despite their success in reconstructing richly textured surfaces, existing methods struggle with planar regions with weak textures, which account for the majority of indoor scenes.

 In this paper, we address indoor dense surface reconstruction by revisiting key aspects of NeRF in order to use the recently proposed Vector Field (VF) as the implicit representation.